Yomag84/PHP-FFMpeg-laravel/README.md

 The watermark filter takes two parameters:

-`$watermarkPath`, the path to your watermark file.
+`$watermarkPath`, is the path to your watermark file.
 `$coordinates`, an array defining how you want your watermark positioned.
 You can use relative positioning as demonstrated above or absolute as such:

 ```php